-Speed: from the router to your ISP.
+Speed: router to your ISP.
 This is determined by your ISP.
 ISP's offer speed as a download/upload pair.
 For example, 1.5Mbits/284Kbits.
-Using this example, you would enter 284.
-Alternatively you can test your uplink speed with a service such as www.dslreports.com.
+Using

 Network Filters

 Use MAC (Media Access Control) Filters to allow or deny LAN (Local Area Network) computers by their MAC addresses from accessing the Network.
 You can either manually add a MAC address or select the MAC address from the list of clients that are currently connected to the Broadband Router.